MaddyKapfhammer/MotzingCenter/content/portfolio/theatre.md

 # Now Showing

-## Friday, October 27 & Saturday, October 28 @ 6:30pm
+# Friday, November 3 & Saturday, November 4 @ 6:30pm

-### The Nightmare Before Christmas

-The film follows the misadventures of Jack Skellington, Halloweentown's beloved pumpkin king, who has become bored with the same annual routine of frightening people in the "real world."
-When Jack accidentally stumbles on Christmastown, all bright colors and warm spirits, he gets a new lease on life -- he plots to bring Christmas under his control by kidnapping Santa Claus and taking over hte role.
-But Jack soon discovers even the best-laid plans of mice and skeleton men can go seriously awry.
+## Inspector Sun and the Curse of the Black Widow

+Fired from his detective job after a mission goes awry, Inspector Sun boards a seemingly normal plane for a much needed vacation.
+However, when Dr. Spindlethorp receives a threat on his life, Sun is back on the case, trapped in a web of lies.

 _Rated: PG_

 # Coming Soon

-# Friday, November 3 & Saturday, November 4 @ 6:30pm

-## I Can

-Born with one fully developed arm, a girl defies the odds to become a gifted softball player, while her father finds genuine forgiveness.

-_Rated: PG_

 # Friday, November 10 & Saturday, November 11 @ 6:30pm

-### My Big Fat Greek Wedding 3
+## My Big Fat Greek Wedding 3

 Members of the Portokalos family reunite in Greece for a hilarious and heartwarming trip full of love, twists and turns.

 _Rated: PG-13_

 **Please check out our [Facebook Page](https://www.facebook.com/Themotzingcenter/) for more updates regarding our movie schedule**